Find Affordable College Courses

 Read full report on General Biology at The University of Texas at San Antonio

-With a ranking of #9, Northern Arizona University did quite well on this year’s most popular schools for general biology students working on their master’s degree.
+Northern Arizona University came in at #9 in this year’s edition of the Most Popular General Biology Master’s Degree Schools in the Southwest Region ranking.
 Located in the city of Flagstaff, NAU is a public school with a very large student population.

 Of the 22 students majoring in biology at NAU, 27% are male and 73% are female.

-The University of Texas Health Science Center at Houston landed the #10 spot in the 2023 rankings for the most popular master’s degree general biology programs.
-UTHealth is a medium-sized public school located in the city of Houston.
+The University of Texas Health Science Center at Houston came in at #10 in this year’s edition of the Most Popular General Biology Master’s Degree Schools in the Southwest Region ranking.
+UTHealth is a moderately-sized public school located in the city of Houston.

 Women make up 57% of the biology majors at the school.